marciofao/user-wp-block/README.md

 It can be imported using the plugin All-in-on-import.

 The admin user credentials are:

 User: Admin

 Pass: 123

 ## Automated Testing

 ### PHP tests
-Automated testing are enabling using [Codeception Framework](https://codeception.com/).
+Automated testing are enabled by using [Codeception Framework](https://codeception.com/).
 First, edit the Website URL at:
 `tests/acceptanceacceptance.suite.yml`
 Then, php tests can be ran by simply running the following command from the plugin folder: